minshi123/gitlab/doc/administration/geo/replication/configuration.md

      Selective synchronization restrictions are implemented on the **secondary** nodes, not the **primary** node.

+Since GitLab 12.9, git clone/pull/push operations over HTTP are supported for repositories that exist on the **primary** node but not on the **secondary** nodes where selective synchronization does not include the project.

 ## Upgrading Geo

 See the [updating the Geo nodes document](updating_the_geo_nodes.md).